How to know when to refinance your mortgage

 Kris has been paying $998 a month for 10 years.
 If Kris doesn’t refinance, the payments will total $239,520 over the next 20 years.

-After refinancing, Kris could pay $697 a month to repay the new loan in 30 years, or $885 a month to pay it off in 20 years.
+With a refinance, Kris could pay $697 a month to repay the new loan in 30 years, or $885 a month to pay it off in 20 years.

 $697 x 360 months = $250,920